The Problem: Physics Computing Is Locked Behind HPC

 | Pro | All modules | 1 year | Unlimited access to all modules |

-| Beta | All modules | 1 year | Citation required; annual re-enrollment |
+| Research | All modules | 1 year | Citation required; annual re-enrollment |

 Prohibited Activities: Redistribution, reverse engineering, decompilation, sublicensing, or any attempt to derive source code from GDBS binaries or WASM modules is strictly prohibited.